From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class Classification: Conclusions

 Electrocardiogram (ECG) interpretation is essential for diagnosing cardiac disorders under urgent clinical conditions.
 Modern deep learning classifiers achieve remarkable accuracy by extracting complex features from large ECG datasets, but they operate as opaque models (a.k.a. black boxes).
 This lack of transparency undermines clinician confidence and obstructs their adoption in everyday practice, where understanding the reasoning process behind a decision is mandatory.
 Consequently, delivering trustworthy, physiology-based explanations in real time is critical to support rapid, evidence-driven patient care.
 Especially useful in this situation are counterfactual explanations, because they reveal minimal and plausible changes needed to alter ECG classification.

 This work makes five key contributions.
 First, we validate counterfactual and heatmap visualizations with domain experts in ECG interpretation.
-Second, we propose a prototype-based selection method to select representative counterfactual examples of the entire data distribution.
+Second, we propose a prototype-guided selection method that uses real ECG recordings as counterfactual templates to achieve physiological validity.
 Third, we develop alignment and sparsification optimization techniques to map and prune prototypes, yielding clear, query-specific explanations.
 Fourth, our approach generalizes beyond ECG to other multivariate time-series domains, such as wearable patient vitals, industrial sensor networks, or predictive maintenance systems, since its core components remain model-agnostic and can be adapted with modest domain-specific alignment.
 Fifth, we adopt evaluation metrics for counterfactual explanations, originally developed in the XAI literature, and tailor them to the unique characteristics of multivariate time-series ECG signals, ensuring meaningful assessment of our method’s fidelity.

 Expert interviews with ECG specialists confirmed that our counterfactual visualizations and heatmaps improve clinical reasoning and align with physiological knowledge.
 We applied a novel~\emph{Post-hoc Attribution Rule extraction (PHAR)} method to extract logical rules for each ECG sample, capturing key morphological features such as amplitude thresholds.
 From these rules, we defined a distance metric that measures similarity between ECG waveforms while preserving physiological plausibility.
 Clustering with medoids yielded representative prototypes from non-query classes, which served as counterfactual examples.
 A dedicated alignment algorithm then mapped each prototype onto the query sample’s temporal structure.
 Prototype sparsification produced more concise, targeted explanations.
 Quantitative evaluation on validity, sparsity, stability, and margin metrics confirmed excellent validity for both \textit{Original} and \textit{Sparse} counterfactuals, with only minor degradation for sparse aligned variants; margins remained clear and stability high across all types.